rscar003/Reed-Website/README.md

-# Welcome to LearnCS8 Resume Website
+# Welcome to my Resume

-This is an template website for you to fill in your own information.
-Follow the instructions at https://learncs8.com

-Special thanks to the open source bootstrap libraries that made this website possible.
+My name is Reed, and I am currently a file clerk hoping to become an attorney.